camunda-community-hub/camunda-platform-7-camel/README.md

 # Using it in your project
 This project is at the moment in incubation phase.
 This means that changes are bound to happen that will break backwards compatibility.
 Be warned!

+## Environment

+From version 0.3 on JDK 1.7 or better is required (by Camel, see http://camel.apache.org/what-are-the-dependencies.html - Camel 2.14 onwards requires JDK 1.7 or better).

 ## Maven coordinates

-Declare the camunda BPM repository in your project's `pom.xml` and make sure you also add the `<updatePolicy>` element so Maven always downloads the latest SNAPSHOT:
+You might have to add v the camunda BPM repository in your project's `pom.xml`:

 ```
 <repositories>